 What to include in each section of your business plan

-Now that you’ve got an outline in place, it’s time to fill it in.
-We’ve broken the outline down by section to help you build your plan step-by-step.
+Now that you’ve got an outline or a template in place, it’s time to fill it in.
+We’ve broken it down by section to help you build your plan step-by-step.

 A good executive summary is one of the most crucial sections of your plan—it’s also the last section you should write.